ENGAGE HELP CENTER

 Text: This instructs the calculation builder to treat the question response as text input, which is useful for questions with predefined answer choices and expressions checking for membership.

-The Question construct is used to design calculations that extract data from activity submissions, allowing you to reference multiple activities within a single calculation.
+The Question construct is used to design calculations that utilize data from multiple submissions of an activity.
+The Question construct consists of three elements.

 Activity: Select the project activity where the desired question is located.